-Thank you to our Event Sponsors PLK Communities and BRG Apartments for making this all happen
+Thank you to our event sponsors, PLK Communities and BRG Apartments.
+We could not have done this without you!

 What All Is Happening During the Holiday Cheers Party and Benefit?

-Rapid Raffle sponsored by HD Supply, Heritage Hill Capital Partners, and Calloway Cleaning and Restoration
+Rapid Raffle sponsored by Calloway Cleaning and Restoration

 The Rapid Raffle is changing this year!
 This year, we will be hosting one Rapid Raffle with six cash winners totaling $3000 in cash!
-For $10 a chance or 3 chances for $20, you could win up to $500 cash.
-Cash prizes sponsored by HD Supply, Heritage Hill Capital Partners, and Calloway Cleaning and Restoration.
+For $10 a chance, or 3 chances for $20, you could win up to $500 cash.
+Cash prizes sponsored by Calloway Cleaning and Restoration.

 With over 50 themed baskets expected this year, make our Holiday Cheers Party and Benefit your one stop holiday gifts for those ‘hard-to-shop-for’ friends and family.
 All baskets are donated by local apartment communities.
 For more information or to get your community involved, contact Jennifer Illanz at BRG Apartments at email@example.com.